Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

   - Improved falling block physics with destructive effects
   - Elytra can be de-activated in survival mode by sneaking
   - Improved recipes
+    - Banner patterns return the special ingredient
+    - Some recipes are "hidden".
+Like other recipes they only work if the pattern is correct, but never appear in the knowledge book, cannot be crafted by a crafter and if some of the wrong items are used, the ingredients will still be consumed
+    - Reworked smithing table
+      - Items like iron bars, iron armor, etc are crafted at a smithing table using a cast, crucible and water bucket.
+      - Casts and the crucible are initially made at a crafting table, then thrown on top of a furnace to kiln.
   - TNT is more volatile and most explosions create chain reactions
     - Gamerule, tntExplodes=false will stop regular tnt from exploding as well as remove all explosion volatility and chain reactions
   - Sleeping now passes time on status effects